SV9108 – Philosophy of Social Science

 Lectures and interactive sessions spread over 4 days.

-- 75% attendance on all instruction days.
+- 75% attendance on each day of instruction.

 - Active participation during the lectures, seminars and group discussions.